sprblm/devs-guide-to/content/conducting-a-user-test.md

 ### Practice 🧗

 Still nervous?
 Practice a test scenario with a friend, colleague, or relative.
 The more times you conduct user tests, the more confident you will be.
-The only way to get better is practice, practice, practice!
+You can use our [user testing role play](https://drive.google.com/drive/folders/1wbSHjEhZVqzWMVkxZT_qTSP3RSuJkgxD) to practice user testing facilitation (without the pressure!).
+It includeds a slidedeck, scripts, and role descriptions.

->**Example script:**
+### Example script 📃
 >
 > **Intro**
 >